AhmedBadary/AhmedBadary.github.io/content/dev/db/SQL.md

 9. **Fuzzy Search [Like]:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents19}
     :   Querying/Finding "Non-Exact" Matches.
-    :   It is a way of **SELECTING** from the table by creating your own column.
     :   ```sql
         /* LIKE */
         SELECT <attr1>, <attr2>, ...